rledford/qproc-mongo/README.md

 ### Defaults

 Field definitions support defaults which can be a value or a function that returns a value.
-Default values should be valid MongoDB filters.
+Default values, including functions, should return valid MongoDB filters.

 ```js
 const qproc = require('qproc-mongo');